TchelloSimis/CardioKinetic/README.md

 ## License

-This project is licensed under **CC BY-NC 4.0** (Creative Commons Attribution-NonCommercial 4.0).
+This project is licensed under the **GNU General Public License v3.0**.

-You are free to:
-- Use, copy, and modify the code
-- Share and redistribute
-- Build upon this work

-Under these conditions:
-- **Attribution** — You must give appropriate credit
-- **NonCommercial** — You may not use this for commercial purposes

 See the [LICENSE](LICENSE) file for details.

 ---